avidalmeza/goldilocks/README.md

 conda env create -f environment.yml conda activate goldilocks
 ```
-Make sure the virtual environment is activated before running the calculator from the command line and choose the conda environment as a kernel if accessing the calculator through the Jupyter Notebook.
+Make sure the virtual environment is activated before running the calculator from the command line.

 3. Open xs_calculator.py in a text editor or IDE and set values